Mikemupararano/product-reviews-sentiment-nlp/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue.

+The work is available on my Github repository at: https://github.com/Mikemupararano/product-reviews-sentiment-nlp.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.